 History shows that when yields rise to the high-single-digit range, they tend not to stay that elevated for very long, as the discounted price and higher yields tend to draw in a broader cross section of investors.
 The carry (interest earned) that the high coupon provides also helps mitigate the risk of return volatility.

-We discuss here five factors that make the case for an increased exposure to high yield and how we are approaching this market in a period of economic uncertainty, as well as when macro factors are having a large influence on markets.
+We discuss here five factors that make the case for investing in high yield and how we are approaching this market in a period of economic uncertainty, as well as when macro factors are having a large influence on markets.

 If the Fed’s actions are not successful in bringing down inflation, or if they push the economy into a longer, deeper recession, the high-yield market — and credit and risk assets more broadly — could face a bumpy ride.

-One could argue that the negative scenario is reflected in high-yield prices already, given that returns for most areas of fixed income were in the negative high single digits through the end of August this year.
+One could argue that the negative scenario is reflected in prices already, given that returns for most areas of fixed income were in the negative high single digits through the end of August this year.
 On the other hand, if the Fed manages a “softer landing,” high-yield bonds could rally.
-Thus, it may make sense for investors to remain dexterous when building exposure to high yield.
+Thus, it may make sense for investors to consider building exposure to high yield.
 We believe several areas of the market could be resilient.
-In this environment, our focus is on quality: for example, one of our largest high-yield portfolios is invested 34% in bonds rated BB and 40% in bonds rated B.
+In this environment, our focus is on quality: For example, one of our largest high-yield portfolios is invested 34% in bonds rated BB and 40% in bonds rated B.